 BRINGING TASTE TO A CITY OF FESTIVALS

 Not to be missed leaders training time to equip for ministry.
-Every year NCMI hosts Equip with standout worship sessions, preaching from the apostolic team, and connections with leaders from across Australia as well as overseas.
-Register on NCMI Australia site - earlybird prices for those quick off the mark.
+Come together with thousands of leaders from across the world!
+Register on NCMI site - earlybird prices for those quick off the mark.
 Every year is epic!

 If you wish to give to Revolution City Church details are as follows -

 RCC No 1 Account

 Branch - Ground Floor

 Please contact David Hagger on 0404014479.

 David is an accountant who switched to run his social media business since 2014.
 Sam is a successful Personal Trainer in the eastern suburbs.